 Starting in the north, we have:

 - Valle d’Aosta, known for its fonduta and fontina cheeses, kale and valpelline soup.

 - Liguria, famous for its focaccia and pesto.

-- Piemonte, the origin of vitello tonnato (veal in tomato sauce), and also known for brasato al Barolo (beef cooked in red wine).
+- Piemonte, the origin of vitello tonnato (veal in tuna sauce), and also known for brasato al Barolo (beef cooked in red wine).

 - Lombardy, a rice-growing region, hence the dozens of risotto recipes.
 The region is also known for its ossobuco, a beef cut with bone opened to the marrow.

 - Trentino-Alto-Adige, home to Italy's German-speaking minority, with some repercussions for local favorites, such as knödeln (canederli in Italian), strudel and speck.

 - Veneto, rich in culinary influences and output, which includes cicchetti, a tapas-like appetizer, and tiramisu (literally: 'pull-me-up'), a rich dessert.

 - Friuli-Venezia-Giulia, which has a tradition of serving bollito misto (mixed platter of boiled meats) with beer, reflecting the Austrian influence.

 - Emilia-Romagna, the capital of which is Bologna, nicknamed la grassa ('the fat one') and famous for its tagliatelle alla Bolognese.
 Italians would never, as the rest of the world does, combine spaghetti with Bolognese sauce (3).